Van Aert primed to shed nearly man championship tag at worlds - RFI

 Van Aert, though, landed a psychological blow ahead of the end of season showpiece by winning the Tour of Britain with the Frenchman in third.

-"I think my form is where I want it to be," said Van Aert, who is bidding to become the first Belgian road race champion since Philippe Gilbert in 2012.
+"It is very rare to have the opportunity to have the world championships at home," said Van Aert, who is bidding to become the first Belgian road race champion since Philippe Gilbert in 2012.

+"The route is very flat so it will be based round strength," said Van Aert, who would be Belgium's first time-trial world champion.

+"The fact it is longer than last year (14.6km further than 2020) is better for me than a rider such as Filippo Ganna who prefers shorter distances."

-Alaphilippe is far from disheartened at his showing as he focuses on achieving his target of successfully defending his title having opted out of a tilt at Olympic glory in order to do so.
+The road race, though, is the biggest prize of all and Alaphilippe is confident of his chances of successfully defending his title having opted out of a tilt at Olympic glory in order to do so.

 "Fire in the legs for the end of the season, it will pay off," he posted on his Instagram account during the Tour of Britain.